 Rohit Chokhani, Alberta Theatre Projects, shares ATP's process for looking at the protocols around their next production and how they are planning for the 2022-2023 season.

 This arts community conversation is around holding, cancelling, or postponing your events.
-In the absence of mandated policies or guideline, it is difficult for arts presenters and producers to know what to, and we discuss all the elements to consider when making these decisions.
-Global Public Affairs also have an update on Federal supports and programs.
+In the absence of mandated policies or guidelines, it is difficult for arts presenters and producers to know what to do, and we discuss all the elements to consider when making these decisions.
+Global Public Affairs also has an update on Federal supports and programs.

 Alex Sarian, Arts Commons, shares his perspective on safety and events as a venue for multiple organizations of varying sizes and disciplines.